defagos/CoconutKit/README.markdown

 If you enjoy the library, [hortis](http://www.hortis.ch/) and I would sincerely love being credited somewhere in your application, for example on some about page.
 Thanks for your support!

 **It is especially important that your remove those languages you do not need.
 Fortunately, this is easy to do using Xcode 4: Click on your project, select the info tab and press backspace on each language you want to discard (usually the ones with a lower number of localized files).
 If you fail to do so you could run into troubles: When a localized file is found, an application is namely assumed to be localized for the corresponding language, even if other files are missing for it.
 Usually, this means some translations or localized images will be missing.
-But if you are also using localized xib files your application is likely to crash when your device is set in some language, while it works perfectly when the device language is another one.
+But if you are also using localized nib files your application is likely to crash when your device is set in some language, while it works perfectly when the device language is another one.
 Removing languages has to be done every time you add a .staticframework file, you should also be careful when updating CoconutKit**

 ### With which versions of iOS is CoconutKit compatible?
-CoconutKit should be compatible with iOS 3.2 and later (this might change as old OS versions get deprecated), both for iPhone and iPad projects.
+CoconutKit should be compatible with iOS 3.2 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
 Please file a bug if you discover it is not the case.

 ### How can I learn using CoconutKit?
-Learning how to use CoconutKit components always starts with header documentation (I try to keep documentation close to the code).
-All you need to know should be written there.
-After you have read this documentation, have a look at the demos to see how the component is used in a concrete case.
+Learning how to use CoconutKit components always starts with header documentation.
+I try to keep documentation close to the code, that is why header documentation is rather extensive.
+All you need to know should be written there, I avoid external documentation which often gets outdated.
+After you have read this documentation, have a look at the demos and unit tests to see how the component is used in a concrete case.

 ### Why have you released CoconutKit?
 My company, [hortis](http://www.hortis.ch/), has a long tradition of open source development.
 This is one of the major reasons why I  started to work for its entity devoted to mobile development, hortis le studio.
 After months of hard work, I felt the library was getting mature enough to deserve being published.
 I sincerely hope people will find this work interesting and start contributing code or ideas, so that a fruitful collaboration process can arise.

 ### Why should I use CoconutKit?
 When designing components, I strongly emphasize on clean and documented interfaces, as well as on code quality.
 My goal is to create components that are easy to use, reliable, and which do what they claim they do, without nasty surprises.
 You should never have to look at a component implementation to know how it works, this should be obvious just by looking at its interface.
 I also strive to avoid components that leak or crash.
 If those are qualities you love to find in libraries, then you should start using CoconutKit now!
-Moreover, CoconutKit will never use any private API and will therefore always be AppStore friendly.
+Moreover, CoconutKit will never use any private API and will therefore always remain AppStore friendly.

+### Does CoconutKit use ARC?
+No, CoconutKit currently does not use ARC.
+This will change in the future as ARC is adopted.
+Because of the large code base and features currently still in development, I am currently not able to start the conversion process immediately.
+This should however happen somewhere in 2012.

 ### Can I contribute?
 You can, and you are strongly encouraged to.
 Use github pull requests to submit your improvements and bug fixes.
 You can submit everything you want, documentation and comment fixes included!
 Everything that tends to increase code quality is always warmly welcome.